 With so many intermediaries involved in service it’s understandable that service takes a long time.
 Even in the best of times, service of process in China typically took eight to nine months.
 But we are no longer in the best of times.

 Legal Language Services and other Hague Convention member countries have noticed that the time required to effect service of process in China has substantially increased in the last six to nine months and currently is in excess of a year.
 In addition, it is becoming impossible to obtain any update from the CA beyond “your Request is in process.”

 The cause of the CA’s slow down, and how long it will last, are unknown.
-Given that Article 15 of the Convention allows for forum courts to enter default judgement against a foreign defendant absent a Hague Certificate of Service under certain conditions, there is a growing issue of when default judgements are proper against Chinese defendants.
+Given that Article 15 of the Convention allows for forum courts to enter default judgment against a foreign defendant absent a Hague Certificate of Service under certain conditions, there is a growing issue of when default judgments are proper against Chinese defendants.

-A Recent Case Exploring Delays & Default Judgement in China
+A Recent Case Exploring Delays & Default Judgment in China

 Subotich v.
 Travelers Property Casualty Co. of America, No. 15-CV-219-JPS-JPS (E.D.
 Wis.
 July 7, 2017) is an interesting case with somewhat unusual facts that explores this issue.
 The plaintiffs in this case attempted to serve three Chinese defendants pursuant to the Hague Service Convention.
 However, the CA “never acknowledged receipt of the second amended complaint, nor have they responded to requests for updates on the status of service.”

 After more than a year of silence from the Chinese Central Authority concerning service of the second amended complaint, the plaintiffs moved for a default judgment.
 The individual defendant responded to the motion asserting that he had not been properly served because:

 - The plaintiffs had no proof of service; and